-A graduate student who has not maintained the required minimum CGPA or has more than the allowed number of F (fail) grades may be placed on Required to Withdraw status.
-Graduate students who are Required to Withdraw are not able to register for courses for a minimum of 4 terms (12 months) and must apply for Readmission.
-If a graduate student's academic performance after Readmission is unsatisfactory and they are Required to Withdraw for a second or subsequent time they will not be able to register for eight (8) terms or (24 months) and must apply for Readmission (For complete policy regulations and procedures, refer to Admissions Policy).
+A graduate student who returns from suspension and fails to achieve a CGPA of 3.00 or greater or has more than the allowed number of F (fail) grades may be Required to Withdraw.
+Students who are 'Required to Withdraw' must apply for Readmission.
+If a student's academic performance after Readmission is unsatisfactory and they are Required to Withdraw for a second or subsequent time, they will not be able to register for eight (8) terms (or 24 months) and must apply for Readmission (For complete policy regulations and procedures, refer to Admissions Policy).